jimrutherford/bc-ios-developers/README.md

 ### How do I join?

-The Slack is invitation-only, but invitations are freely granted.
-You can request one from any existing member or by emailing `jim@taptonics.com`.
+You can join this group by requesting an invite at http://bc-ios-dev.taptonics.com

 ### Why does this exist?